 Continuation of Physics 3325.
 Further study of positrons, neutrons, cosmic rays, mesons, artificial radioactivity, and atomic fission.
 A short introduction to wave mechanics is given.
 Prerequisite: Mathematics 3214 and six semester hours of physics.
-Omitted 1956-57.

-4339 Electronics (\$4)
+- Electronics (\$4)

 Experimental techniques and elementary theory of circuit elements.
 Includes linear passive elements, linear electronic and transistor circuits.
 Also includes nonlinear electronic elements such as trigger circuits.
-Prerequisite: Physics 3214 or Physics 4212.

-- 4340 Theory and Applications of Electron Tubes (\$4) [438]

-Theory and applications of a wide variety of electron tubes and circuits.
+Three lectures and three laboratory hours per week.
+Prerequisite: Physics 4214 or Physics 4216.
+May not be counted in addition to Engineering 4339. - Theory and Applications of Electron Tubes (\$4) [438] Theory and applications of a wide variety of electron tubes and circuits.
 Includes analysis of steady state and transient response in electronic systems by means of equivalent circuits.
 Also included are power supplies, feedback amplifiers, television and radio circuits, microwaves, and recent electronic developments.
-Three - equivalent circuits.
-Also included are power supplies, feedback amplifiers, television and radio circuits, microwaves, and recent electronic developments.
 Three lectures and three laboratory hours per week.
-Prerequisite: Mathematics 3214 and Physics 4339. - 3341 Electricity and Magnetism [334]
+Prerequisite: Mathematics 3214 and Physics 4339.
+May not be counted in addition to Engineering 4340. - 3341 Electricity and Magnetism

 Maxwell's field equations are postulated and conventional laws of electricity and magnetism are derived from electromagnetic theory.
 Vector theory is developed in the course as needed.
 Three lectures per week.
-Prerequisite: Physics 3214 or 4212 and Mathematics 3214. - 3342 Electricity and Magnetism

-Continuation of Physics 3341.
+Prerequisite: Physics 4214 or 4216 and Mathematics 3214. - 3342 Electricity and Magnetism [ 335 Continuation of Physics 3341.
 Includes electromagnetic waves and radiation systems and Lorentz transformation of field vectors.
 Some elementary circuit theory is derived from electromagnetic theory.
 Three lectures per week.
-Prerequisite: Physics 3341.

-- 2343 Advanced Laboratory Practice in Electricity (\$2) [232]

-A course covering theory and practice in the measurement of electrical and magnetic quantities.
+Prerequisite: Physics 3341. - Advanced Laboratory Practice in Electricity (\$2) [232] A course covering theory and practice in the measurement of electrical and magnetic quantities.
 Certain phases of modern physics are discussed and dealt with in the laboratory.
 The sensitive galvanometer is studied in detail.
 Attention is given to various types of bridges.
 Measurements are made of such quantities as the charge on the electron, the ratio of charge to mass, and other quantities related to modern physics.
 Electrical discharge through gases and attendant phenomena are also studied.
 One lecture and three laboratory hours per week.
-Prerequisite: Physics 3214 or 4212. - 2344 Advanced Laboratory Practice in Electricity (\$2) [233] A continuation of Physics 2343.
-Prerequisite: Physics 3214 or 4212. - 4445 Electron Tube Circuits (\$4) [445 Continuation of Physics 4340.
-Three hours of lecture and three hours of laboratory per week.
-Prerequisite: Physics 4340.
+Prerequisite: Physics 4214 or 4216. - 2344 Advanced Laboratory Practice in Electricity (\$2) A continuation of Physics 2343.
+Prerequisite: Physics 4214 or 4216. - 4445 Electromagnetic Waves and Radiating Systems (\$4) [ New Application of Maxwell's equations to electromagnetic wave transmission, reflection, and refraction, including the study of guided waves, transmission lines, and antennas.
+Three lectures and three laboratory hours per week.
+Prerequisite: Physics 4340 or Engineering 4340. - The principles underlying the generation, transmission, and reception of acoustic waves.
+Mathematical analyses of the various types of vibration of solid bodies.
+Propagation of plane and spherical sound waves through fluids, transmission and absorption phenomena, resonators and filters.
+Prerequisite: Six hours of physics and six hours of calculus.
+(Offered 1957-58 and subsequently when demand is sufficient.) - 3451 Analytical Mechanics [341 Equilibrium and motion of a particle and a rigid body in two and three dimensions.
+May be counted as three advanced hours in Physics.
+Prerequisite: Mathematics 3214 and ten credit hours in physics or six credit hours in physics and Mathematics 3436.
+Omitted 1958-59. - 3452 Analytical Mechanics [ 342 Continuation of Mathematics 3451.
+May be counted as three advanced hours in physics, Prerequisite: Mathematics 3451.
+Omitted 1958-59.